 Overview

-This article explains how to interpret the Prediction Accuracy gauge and Confusion Matrix on your Prediction Map.
+This article explains how to interpret the Prediction Accuracy gauge, F1 Score, and Prediction Breakdown matrix on your Prediction Map.
 These outputs help you evaluate how well the model distinguishes between mineralized and barren areas, and what to do if results are not reliable.

 Prediction Accuracy Gauge

-When you first open your results, you’ll see a Prediction Accuracy display in the form of a circular gauge, or odometer, showing:
+When you open your results, you’ll see the Prediction Accuracy gauge.
+This circular display shows:

 Label – Qualitative status based on accuracy range